Dear Mr. President,

-That’s approximately 600 people in a six block radius, not counting undocumented and/or unhoused residents, of whom there are many along Virgil avenue, barely getting by, as white people throw money away on lavish drinks for themselves at this establishment, permitted to operate after a spot-zoning ordinance by local City Council Member Mitch O’Farrell in 2018.
+That’s approximately 600 people in a six block radius, not counting undocumented and/or unhoused residents, of whom in the vicinity there are many, barely getting by, as white people throw money away on lavish drinks for themselves at this establishment, which was permitted to operate after a spot-zoning ordinance by local City Council Member, Mitch O’Farrell, in 2018.

-Apart from the fact that the bar is situated directly beneath residential housing where Latinx abuelitas and mijas have resided for decades, it is also less than 500 feet from our community’s local Lockwood Elementary school.
-I’ve got a feeling this wouldn’t happen in neighborhoods throughout the Pacific Palisades, Bel Air, or Malibu.
-So why should it happen in ours?
+The bar is also situated directly beneath residential housing, where Latinx abuelitas and mijas have resided for decades, and is even less than 500 feet from our community’s Lockwood Elementary school.
+I’ve got a feeling that this wouldn’t happen in neighborhoods throughout the Pacific Palisades, Bel Air, or Malibu, so why should it happen in ours?

 Due in no small part to those whiter, more exclusive neighborhoods, as of January 2021, the median price for a single-family home in L.A.
-County is now at $650,000.
+County reached $650,000.
 This makes the tiny blocks in our neighborhood much of all we have for the foreseeable future.

-Yet suddenly, in our neighborhood, white liquor licenses, paid for by white patrons, are welcome?
-That is the definition of Planning Violence, meaning that is how inequality for some is designated, built, and manufactured, while access and rights are reserved for just a privileged few.
+Yet suddenly, in our neighborhood, liquor licenses, paid for by white patrons, are welcome?
+That is the definition of Planning Violence, meaning that is how inequality for some is designated and manufactured while access and rights are reserved for just a privileged few.

-Walking past “Alma’s” recently, Mr. President, I could spot shame on some of the faces behind the bar’s screen, a shame betraying cowardice, as they looked back in our direction but still failed to see our humanity, before returning to the white fantasy that plays more like a nightmare for those of us only in the fantasy’s peripherals.
+Walking past “Alma’s” recently, Mr. President, I could spot shame on some of the faces behind the bar’s screen, a shame betraying cowardice, as they looked back in our direction while still failing to see our humanity before returning to a fantasy world which plays more like a nightmare for those of us only in its peripherals.

 And so we hope you can appreciate, Mr. President, that if there’s one thing we know after these experiences:

-“Alma’s” disruptive presence in our community is thus not equity for our kids.
-It’s not of support to those 600 residents nearby on food-stamps, and certainly not justice for redlined Black and immigrant families here, but only a product of Jim Crow policies by public officials in Los Angeles who shut the door to working-class communities but line boulevards for investors.
+“Alma’s” disruptive presence in our community is not equity for our kids.
+It’s not support for 600 neighbors on food-stamps, and it’s certainly not justice for redlined Black and immigrant families here; it’s a product of Jim Crow policies by public officials in Los Angeles who shut the door to working-class communities but line boulevards for investors.

 To be sure about our neighborhood, though, Mr. President, please also note that it was designated as a “Promise Zone” under the Obama administration in 2014.

-According to the fact sheet for Promise Zone neighborhoods in Los Angeles, strategies to create equity for communities here are supposed to include (bold J.T.’s):
+According to the fact sheet for Promise Zone neighborhoods in Los Angeles, strategies to create equity for communities in areas like ours are supposed to include (bold J.T.’s):